kaplanski/cpkgmgr/README.md

 - awk (optional - formats output of 'list' function)

 *Upcomming:*
-- repo will be restructured (priority: low)
+- repo will receive some more packages

 *Bugs:*
 no known bugs